shawnbelton/dccweb/src/site/markdown/index.md

 Build the application by using the following maven command
 > mvn clean package

-Setup the application by creating a config directory at the same directory level as the jar file.
+Setup the application by creating a config and logs directory at the same directory level as the jar file.

 Into the config directory copy the following files: